ChocolateVS/Campus360-JS/README.md

    Otherwise if 3002 is an open port on the server ```<serverip>:3002/``` should allow you to access the GUI editor - remote/SuperSecurePassword! (change in docker-compose.yaml)
 ---
 ### Android App Setup
-Install the android app on your android phone - connect to the Insta360x2 camera via wifi - and start taking photos + mapping points
+[Install](https://github.com/ChocolateVS/Campus360-MapBuilder) the android app on your android phone - connect to the Insta360x2 camera via wifi - and start taking photos + mapping points
 Once you have your points and everything loaded, you can then export it all the the Mongo database, which can be subsequently accessed via the frontend/API.

 ## How it works
-HTML5 - front end - Using Panolens.js to view 360deg
+HTML5 - front end - Using Panneleum to view 360deg
 NodeJS - server side
 MongoDB - database
 Mongo-Express - GUI mongodb editor
 Docker - runs the NodeJS, DB and GUI editor

-Android App - create maps, points and manage bringing all together - connects via Wifi to the 360deg camera.
+[Android App](https://github.com/ChocolateVS/Campus360-MapBuilder) - Gitrepo linked - create maps, points and manage bringing all together - connects via Wifi to the 360deg camera.

 ### Common Issues
 Build fails - make sure that there is a /images dir in the /server section, make sure you have docker-compose installed, make sure you have docker installed.
 Make sure you are running docker-compose up, from the parent directory, instead of in '/server'